narcolepticsnowman/jpflat/README.md

 ## jpflat
-Flatten objects to a single level where the keys are json paths
+Flatten objects or arrays to an object with no nested objects where the keys are json paths

 Inflate objects from a flattened object back to a regular nested object